Gibberellin: Transcription factors

-The first targets of DELLA proteins identified were PHYTOCHROME INTERACTING FACTORs (PIFs).
+The first targets of DELLA proteins identified were Phytochrome Interacting Factors (PIFs).
 PIFs are transcription factors that negatively regulate light signalling and are strong promoters of elongation growth.
 In the presence of GA, DELLAs are degraded and this then allows PIFs to promote elongation.
 It was later found that DELLAs repress a large number of other transcription factors, among which are positive regulators of auxin, brassinosteroid and ethylene signalling.
 DELLAs can repress transcription factors either by stopping their binding to DNA or by promoting their degradation.

 Prefoldins and microtubule assembly

 In addition to repressing transcription factors, DELLAs also bind to prefoldins (PFDs).
-PFDs are molecular chaperones, meaning they assist in the folding of other proteins.
-PFDs function in the cytosol but when DELLAs bind to PFDs, it restricts them to the nucleus.
-An important function of PFDs is to assist in the folding of β-tubulin.
-As such, in the absence of GA (when there is a high level of DELLA proteins), PDF function is reduced and there is a lower cellular pool of β-tubulin.
-When GA is present the DELLAs are degraded, PDFs can move to the cytosol and assist in the folding of β-tubulin. β-tubulin is a vital component of the cytoskeleton (in the form of microtubules).
+PFDs are molecular chaperones (they assist in the folding of other proteins) that work in the cytosol, but when DELLAs bind to them are restricted to the nucleus.
+An important function of PFDs is to assist in the folding of β-tubulin, a vital component of the cytoskeleton in the form of microtubules.
+As such, in the absence of Gibberellins (high level of DELLA proteins), PFDs reduce its activity, leading to a lower cellular pool of β-tubulin.
+When GA is present the DELLAs are degraded, PFDs can move to the cytosol and assist in the folding of β-tubulin.
 As such, GA allows for re-organisation of the cytoskeleton, and the elongation of cells.

-Microtubules are also required for the trafficking of membrane vesicles.
-Membrane vesicle trafficking is needed for the correct positioning of several hormone transporters.
+Microtubules are also required for the trafficking of membrane vesicles, that is needed for the correct positioning of several hormone transporters.
 One of the most well characterized hormone transporters are PIN proteins, which are responsible for the movement of the hormone auxin between cells.
-In the absence of GA, DELLA proteins reduce the levels of microtubules and thereby inhibit membrane vesicle trafficking.
+In the absence of Gibberellins, DELLA proteins reduce the levels of microtubules and thereby inhibit membrane vesicle trafficking.
 This reduces the level of PIN proteins at the cell membrane, and the level of auxin in the cell.
 GA reverses this process and allows for PIN protein trafficking to the cell membrane to enhance the level of auxin in the cell.